matthewrandolph/MeRPG/README.md

 As a group there was two main interests that we could agree on, fitness and gaming.
 So as a group we decided to find a way to connect both and came up with Me RPG.

 ## What It Does
-Me RPG is a website where you can level up your avatar by doing the exercises yourself.
-For example if you went running for an hour you input it into RPG in order to level up your avatar.
+Me RPG is a task gamification web application.
+When you start with Me RPG, you are given a low-level avatar that you can level up by performing healthy tasks, such as exercise, yourself.

 ## How We Built It
+My RPG is primarily built in PHP, with a splattering of raw HTML, Javascript, and CSS Markup.
 Characters were created in Sims 3 and then cropped and edited.
+Our code editors of choice were TextWrangler and Atom.

 ## Challenges We Ran Into